genestealer/SDM120CT-Modbus-Emulator-ESP32/README.md

 ```
 ### Example Use

 The value from `sensor.inverter_demand_power` is used in the MQTT payload to populate the `activePower` field of the SDM120CT Modbus emulator.
-This ensures the inverter sees a load slightly greater than reality (preventing export) but never exceeds a safe discharge rate.
+This ensures the inverter sees a load slightly great[...]